 Answer: This is a case of continuous supply of services.
 The first question that should be determined in these cases is whether the invoice is issued within the prescribed time period.
 If issued within the prescribed time period, the time of supply will be the date of issue of invoice or the date of receipt of payment whichever is earlier.
-If the invoice is issued after the prescribed period, then the time of supply will be the date of completion of service or the date of receipt of payment whichever is earlier.
+If the invoice is issued after the prescribed

-Situation 1: In this situation, the due date of payment can be ascertainable from the contract.
-So, the last date of issuance of invoice will be the due date of payment.
+Situation 1: In this situation, the due date of payment can be ascertained from the contract.
+Hence, the last date of issuance of invoice will be the due date of payment.
 The due date of payment will be end of each quarter.
 So, the time of supply will be determinable as follows: